Dry Socket Information

-If you have recently had a tooth extracted and are still experiencing pain in the are of the removed tooth, you may be suffering from dry socket.
-If you believe you do have dry socket, you need to contact your Fairhope, AL dentist, Dr. Phillip Greer of Sweet Water Dentistry.
+If you have recently had a tooth extracted and are still experiencing pain in the area of the removed tooth, you may be suffering from a dry socket.
+If you believe you do have a dry socket, you need to contact your Fairhope, AL dentist, Dr. Phillip Greer of Sweet Water Dentistry.

-Dry socket forms when the blood clot of your tooth socket comes out.
-A blood clot forms in your socket after a tooth removal to aid in healing of the socket as well as protect the nerves in the socket.
-Think of the blood clot as a "scab" just like you get if you get a cut or wound.
+A dry socket forms when the blood clot of your tooth socket comes out.
+A blood clot forms in your socket after tooth removal to aid in the healing of the socket as well as protect the nerves in the socket.
+Think of the blood clot as a “scab” just like you get if you get a cut or wound.
 A scab protects the wound and helps it heal.
 Same thing with a blood clot.

-To avoid dry socket, you should follow the post operation instructions that are given to you when you get a tooth removed.
+To avoid dry sockets, you should follow the post-operation instructions that are given to you when you get a tooth removed.
 These instructions include not eating sticky, spicy solid foods, avoiding sucking through a straw, avoiding rinsing out your mouth, avoiding spitting, and more.